chaoyufeng93/DenseNet-BC/README.md

 # DenseNet-BC
-a pytorch implementation of DenseNet(<Densely Connected Convolutional Networks>)
+a pytorch implementation of DenseNet
+"Densely Connected Convolutional Networks"